thepenguinn/notes/creed.md

 > Today will be worse than yesterday.
 > Tomorrow will be worse than today.
-> Yet, within you there exists all the things you need to make the best of today.
+> Yet, within you there exists all the things you need to make the best of today and all the days to come.
 > Don't let your anxiety freeze you.
-> Remember movement makes clarity.
+> Remember, movement makes clarity.
-> You have power over your mind -- not outside events.
+> You have power over your mind --- not outside events.
 > Realize this, and you will find strength in it.
 > We suffer more in our imagination than in reality.

 > The happiness of your life depends upon the quality of your thoughts.
+> So don't let your thoughts wander.
+Keep them be tamed.

 > Eat 5 times a day.
 > Always eat on time.